tcltk/tcl/doc/markdown/clock.md

 For time zones in case [1] that do not match any of the above strings, and always for cases [2]-[6], the following rules apply.

-If the time zone begins with a colon, it is one of a standardized list of names like **:America/New_York** that give the rules for various locales.
+If the time zone begins with a colon, it is one of a standardized list of names like \fB:America/New_York\fR that give the rules for various locales.
 A complete list of the location names is too lengthy to be listed here.
 On most Tcl installations, the definitions of the locations are to be found in named files in the directory "*/no_backup/tools/lib/tcl9.0/clock/tzdata*".
 On some Unix systems, these files are omitted, and the definitions are instead obtained from system files in "*/usr/share/zoneinfo*", "*/usr/share/lib/zoneinfo*" or "*/usr/local/etc/zoneinfo*".
-As a special case, the name **:localtime** refers to the local time zone as defined by the C library.
+As a special case, the name \fB:localtime\fR refers to the local time zone as defined by the C library.

 A time zone string consisting of a plus or minus sign followed by four or six decimal digits is interpreted as an offset in hours, minutes, and seconds (if six digits are present) from UTC.
 The plus sign denotes a sign east of Greenwich; the minus sign one west of Greenwich.

-A time zone string conforming to the Posix specification of the **TZ** environment variable will be recognized.
-The specification may be found at *https://pubs.opengroup.org/onlinepubs/009695399/basedefs/xbd_chap08.html*.
+A time zone string conforming to the Posix specification of the \fBTZ\fR environment variable will be recognized.
+The specification may be found at \fIhttps://pubs.opengroup.org/onlinepubs/009695399/basedefs/xbd_chap08.html\fR.

 If the Posix time zone string contains a DST (Daylight Savings Time) part, but doesn't contain a rule stating when DST starts or ends, then default rules are used.
 For Timezones with an offset between 0 and +12, the current European/Russian rules are used, otherwise the current US rules are used.
 In Europe (offset +0 to +2) the switch to summertime is done each last Sunday in March at 1:00 GMT, and the switch back is each last Sunday in October at 2:00 GMT.
 In Russia (offset +3 to +12), the switch dates are the same, only the switch to summertime is at 2:00 local time, and the switch back is at 3:00 local time in all time zones.
 The US switch to summertime takes place each second Sunday in March at 2:00 local time, and the switch back is each first Sunday in November at 3:00 local time.
 These default rules mean that in all European, Russian and US (or compatible) time zones, DST calculations will be correct for dates in 2007 and later, unless in the future the rules change again.